Stratio/crossdata/doc/src/site/sphinx/4_using_crossdata.rst

 Using Crossdata
 ===============

-If you want to test Crossdata you can get our Sandbox follow the instructions of this `link <doc/src/site/sphinx/Sandbox.rst>`_
+If you want to test Crossdata you can get our Sandbox follow the instructions of this `link <Sandbox.rst>`__

 TODO: